 European Wilderness Society was invited to the studio of ORF Salzburg Heute for a interview last week.
-The main question to discuss was the idea to make wolf-free zones in Austria.
+The team and our volunteer visited the studio to discuss the main question and idea to make wolf-free zones in Austria.
 Just recently, an Austrian environmental association presented a map, indicating areas that are supposedly more or less suitable for wolves.
 This led again to the question whether it makes sense to talk about wolf- and wolf-free zones in Europe.

 Please also read: Is Austria prepared for the comeback of the wolf?

 Are wolf-free zones realistic?